 Visit Backblaze3

-5. Backup & File Recovery
+5. How Does Backup and File Recovery Work for Both Services?

 If all you’re looking for is a way to back up all the data on your device at once, Backblaze does this very well.
 However, if you want to be a bit more selective about which files you upload to the off-site backup server, then managing this with Backblaze is a big hassle.